Logo

 What if I want to buy or sell an entire Estonian company?

 Finally, this subject also comes up a lot in the e-resident community as people seek to buy Estonian companies.
-Our advice is simple here too: Don’t.
+In most cases, buying an existing Estonian company is not recommended for e-residents.

 The main motive for buying an existing company among e-residents is to get hold of an existing bank account or licence that the company may have too, such as a licence to trade crypto.
 This isn’t advisable because both of those things are issued to the company dependent on factors that include an assessment of the business model, clients, shareholders, beneficial owners and board members.
 If any of these details change then both the bank account and license can be withdrawn (as often happens in these circumstances).